Nose surgery personal injury claims.

 Nose surgery, also called Rhinoplasty, or more colloquially, a ‘nose job’ is a common procedure in the UK with around 4000 procedures taking place each year, on a privately funded basis, and courtesy of the National Health Service.

-As with any contract, especially when funded on a private basis, those undergoing surgery, have the right to expect a certain standard of care from your medical practitioner or surgeon and so, if you do not receive this standard of care and you sustain an injury or your outcome falls short of reasonable expectation, you may well be entitled to make a personal injury claim, arising out of medical negligence.
+As with any contract, especially when funded on a private basis, those undergoing surgery, have the right to expect a certain standard of care from the medical practitioner or surgeon and so, if you do not receive this standard of care and you sustain an injury or your outcome falls short of reasonable expectation, you may well be entitled to make a personal injury claim, arising out of medical negligence.

 What is a nose surgery personal injury claim?